pickyourtrail_logo

 Matterhorn Glacier Paradise is located on the summit of the Klein Matterhorn (Little Matterhorn) in the Pennine Alps of southern Switzerland.
 Perched at a staggering altitude of 3,883 meters (12,740 feet), it sits directly on the border between the Swiss canton of Valais and the Italian Aosta Valley.
 It is situated approximately 10 kilometers south of the car-free village of Zermatt.
 While the village sits at 1,620 meters, the Paradise station is nearly 2.2 km higher, accessible only by a series of cable cars.

-About Matterhorn Glacier Paradise
+Matterhorn Glacier Paradise Visitor Information

 Why Visit Matterhorn Glacier Paradise in Zermatt?